 Here is a timeline showing key dates for the RPE application and selection process.

-Letters of Intent (LOI) to apply for grants are required and are due to AGSATF by 5 PM on Wednesday, January 25th, 2017.
+Letters of Intent (LOI) to apply for grants are required and were due to AGSATF by 5 PM on Wednesday, January 25th, 2017.
 Complete information about Letters of Intent, application guidelines, and materials are included in the RFA.